stablekernel/aqueduct/source/docs/http/channel.md

 The application's `start` method will initialize at least one instance of the application's `ApplicationChannel`.
 If something goes wrong during this initialization process, the application will throw an exception and halt starting the server.
 For example, setting up an invalid route in a `ApplicationChannel` subclass would trigger this type of startup exception.

 An `Application<T>` has a number of options that determine how it will listen for HTTP requests, such as which port it is listening on or the SSL certificate it will use.
-These values are available in the channel's `configuration` property, an instance of `ApplicationConfiguration`.
+These values are available in the channel's `options` property, an instance of `ApplicationOptions`.